uber/nebula.gl/docs/api-reference/react-map-gl-draw/react-map-gl-draw.md

 ```

 ### Styling related Options
-- `getFeatureStyle` (Function, Optional) : Object - A function to style a feature, function parameters are
+- `featureStyle` (Function, Optional) : Object - A function to style a feature, function parameters are
   - `feature`: feature to style.
   - `state`: one of `SELECTED`, `HOVERED`, `INACTIVE`, `UNCOMMITTED`.
   - `shape`: shape resolved from `getFeautureShape`.

 Returns is a map of [style objects](https://reactjs.org/docs/dom-elements.html#style) passed to SVG `path` elements.

-- `getEditHandleStyle` (Function, Optional) : Object - A function to style an `editHandle, function parameters are
+- `editHandleStyle` (Function, Optional) : Object - A function to style an `editHandle, function parameters are
   - `feature`: feature to style.
   - `index`: index of the editHandle vertex in the feature.
   - `state`: one of `SELECTED`, `HOVERED`, `INACTIVE`, `UNCOMMITTED`.
-  - `shape`: shape resolved from `getEditHandleShape`.
+  - `shape`: shape resolved from `editHandleShape`.

 Returns is a map of [style objects](https://reactjs.org/docs/dom-elements.html#style) passed to SVG `circle` or `rect` elements.

-- `getEditHandleShape` (String|Function, Optional): if is a string, should be one of `rect` or `circle`.
+- `editHandleShape` (String|Function, Optional): if is a string, should be one of `rect` or `circle`.
 If is a function, will receive the following parameters
   - `feature`: feature to style.
   - `index`: index of the editHandle vertex in the feature.
   - `state`: one of `SELECTED`, `HOVERED`, `INACTIVE`, `UNCOMMITTED`.